bartongroup/RATS/README.md

 `install.packages(c("data.table", "matrixStats", "ggplot2"))`

 #### Obtaining rats

-**from Github:** `rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats), and you can download the zip file from that page or by [clicking here](https://github.com/bartongroup/Rats/archive/master.zip).
+**from Github:** `rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats) and can be installed directly, using the [devtools](https://www.rstudio.com/products/rpackages/devtools/) package:
-Then you can install from the zipped file like so:

-`install.packages("/full/path/to/downloaded/rats.zip", repos=NULL)`
+`devtools::install_github("bartongroup/rats")`

 #### Calling Differential Transcript Usage with rats

 A full tutorial vignette is included in the package, explaining the input, output, commands and options.
 It can be accessed with the command below.
-Alternatively, it can be found by browsing to the `vignettes` directory in the GitHub repository or the downloaded
-.zip archive.

 `browseVignettes("rats")`

+Alternatively, it can be downloaded from the `vignettes` [directory in the GitHub repository](https://github.com/bartongroup/Rats/tree/master/vignettes) or the downloaded dev.zip archive.

 ## Contact information

-The rats R package was developed by members of [The Barton Group] (http://www.compbio.dundee.ac.uk) at [The University of Dundee] (http://www.dundee.ac.uk).
+The rats R package was developed by members of [The Barton Group] (http://www.compbio.dundee.ac.uk) at [The University of Dundee] (http://www.dundee.ac.uk) by Dr. Kimon Froussios, Dr. Kira Mourao and Dr. Nick Schurch.
-It was conceived by Dr. Nick Schurch, and refined and implemented by Dr. Kimon Froussios and Dr. Kira Mourao.

 To **report problems** or **ask for assistance**, please raise a new issue [on the project's support forum](https://github.com/bartongroup/Rats/issues).
 Providing a *reproducible working example* that demonstrates your issue is strongly encouraged.
 Also, be sure to **read the vignette(s)**, and browse/search